 MIT Sloan hosts events year-round and throughout the world.
 Members of our community travel everywhere to bring MIT Sloan to you, from San Francisco to São Paulo, and from Lima to London.
 We offer many different opportunities for you to get to know MIT.

 If you plan to visit us on campus and would like to attend a class or information session, please visit our Ambassadors Program page for dates and registration details.
-The Ambassadors Program for spring 2014 is available on 12 dates throughout the semester, with the exception of student holidays.
+The Ambassadors Program for Fall 2014 is available on 11 dates throughout the semester, with the exception of student holidays.

 You may view our past events here: 2013 MIT Sloan MFin Events